All You Need to Know About the Swedish Real Estate Property Tax

 Swedish Taxation of Income from Real Estate Property in Sweden

 Income from real estate property in Sweden is subject to a Swedish tax claim, also if the owner is a non tax resident of Sweden.
 This means that rental income, for example, is liable to Swedish taxes.
 For individuals holding a private dwelling that is hired out, it is sometimes possible to apply standardized deductions that entails no taxation.
+Rental income from private dwellings, i.e. non investment properties, are generally taxed with 30% tax.

-However, if a property is held for business purposes, one must treat the income as business income.
-This can be quite complicated.
-Also, there is a risk for doublet taxation, i.e. that both Sweden and another country (the country where the owner live), want to levy taxes on, for example, rental income.
-Same applies to Capital Gains from selling real estate property.
+Also, there is a risk for double taxation, i.e. that both Sweden and another country (the country where the owner live), want to levy taxes on, for example, rental income.
+The same applies to Capital Gains from selling real estate property.
 In these cases, the tax treaty between Sweden and the other country should be applied to mitigate the double taxation.

 Are you a foreign investor that considers to acquire real estate property in Sweden?
 Reach out to us for advice on the potential tax consequences.